North Carolina Tar Heels men's soccer: History

-Dr. Allen led the team until 1977 when the current UNC women's soccer team coach Anson Dorrance took over.
+Dr. Allen led the team until 1977 when the former UNC women's soccer team coach Anson Dorrance took over.
 Dorrance spent 12 successful seasons with the men's team until 1988.
 One of the main reasons for his retirement from the men's team was to focus on the women's program, which he had begun coaching while he was the men's coach.
-Dorrance led the Tar Heel's to their first ACC Tournament Championship in the tournament's inaugural year, 1987.
+Dorrance led the Tar Heels to their first ACC Tournament Championship in the tournament's inaugural year, 1987.

 Elmar Bolowich took the reins from Dorrance and led the team to a National Championship in 2001, the first of the program.
 Bolowich resigned in 2011, and the former assistant coach, and current head coach, Carlos Somoano was hired.
 In his first year as head coach, Somoano won the 2011 national championship, a feat only accomplished by one other coach, Indiana's Mike Freitag.
 The same year, he also won the ACC regular season, and the ACC Tournament, winning every title possible for the year.
-Since the programs founding in 1947, Carolina has posted only 2 losing seasons.
+Since the program's founding in 1947, Carolina has posted only 2 losing seasons.
 Making 4 consecutive College Cup appearances from 2008 to 2011, UNC has established itself as a powerhouse in modern-day college soccer in one of the most dominant conferences in the country.